How I first met Chester

 Some Australian behaviour he found difficult as do many of us born and brought up in Europe.
 I first encountered Australians en masse when I went to live in Port Moresby Papua New Guinea.
 Australians had been the administrators of the country but it had achieved independence in 1975.
 I arrived with my family in January 1979 – my first husband Tom had a contract with the Lands Department and was a Town Planner – not that there were many towns.

 The Australian influence was still strong in 1979.
 I applied for a job at Port Moresby International High School.
 In England I had been working as a teacher in a Girls’ Grammar School for six years.
 My headmistress was Miss Gerrard and the Deputy Head Mrs Goring.
-After six years I still called them their formal names.
+After six years I still called them by their formal names.

 Over familiarity of strangers